bmc/scalasti/index.md

 builds on-the-fly wrappers for Scala objects, using a combination of Java `Proxy` objects, (minimal) reflection, and bytecode generation.
-If you use Scalasti, you can use StringTemplate with Scala objects and collections, without wrapping them yourself and without writing complicated model adapters.
+If you use Scalasti, you can use StringTemplate with Scala objects and collections, without wrapping them yourself and without writing either attribute renderers or complicated model adapters.

 # Restrictions